Synonyms / Other Terms Used

 Gehringer (1979) used the Production Method to explore which mental images or visual stereotypes exist concerning the message 'Restaurant'.
 The results were even more heterogeneous than the selection shown above with one concept dominating: fork, knife, spoon, and plate were drawn by 60 % of the respondents.
 The other images were: food and drinks (18 %), a house with table and food (7 %), and crossed cutlery inside a house (7 %).
 8 % of the respondents produced either nothing or images that could not be used to derive any hints or ideas.

 Results from a Comprehension Test conducted in countries on several continents (Easterby & Graydon, 1981 b) indicate that most representations shown above should be well understood.
-This is for example confirmed by the results of a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be extraordinarily well comprehensable with a comprehension score of 98.6 (Eco-Mo Foundation, 2001), and from a study from Brazil, where 96 % of the answers could be classified as correct for a pictogram showing a crossed knife and fork similar to the corresponding Icograda variant above (Fiori, 2008).
+This is for example confirmed by the results of a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be extraordinarily well comprehensible with a comprehension score of 98.6 (Eco-Mo Foundation, 2001), and from a study from Brazil, where 96 % of the answers could be classified as correct for a pictogram showing a crossed knife and fork similar to the corresponding Icograda variant above (Fiori, 2008).

 In a Matching Test with a set of 29 symbols (Zwaga & Boersema, 1983) the variant from the Dutch Railways, an older version of the UIC variant shown above, reached 55 % correct responses only.
 Symmetrical confusions of the two referents Restaurant and Buffet happened quite frequently as there is a significant semantic overlap between the messages Restaurant and Buffet /Cafe.